pgurung/portfolio/components/hello.md

 import { Repos } from './Repos.tsx'

 **Hi** I am a graduate student currently completing my *Masters in Software Engineering* at University of St. Thomas in St. Paul, MN.
-I am a developer and a photographer.
+I also work as a Site Reliability Engineering Intern at Thomson Reuters.
+In my spare time I like to explore new programming languages, go hiking, and take pictures.

 Currently, I am exploring ~~[GO](https://golang.org), [Typescript](https://www.typescriptlang.org), and [React](https://reactjs.org)~~ [Rust](https://www.rust-lang.org) in my spare time.
 This website was built using React, Typescript,[Next.js](https://nextjs.org), and [MDX](https://mdxjs.com).